How to talk to your GP about ovarian cancer symptoms

 A family history of certain cancers can increase your risk of ovarian cancer.
 Talk to your doctor about any history of cancer you have in family as it will help them assess your personal risk of cancer and put your symptoms in context.

-Dr Hilary Morrison: “Tell you GP if you have any family history of ovarian, breast, bowel, pancreatic, or prostate cancer on either of your parents’ side.
+In particular, tell you GP if you have any family history of ovarian, breast, bowel, womb, pancreatic, or prostate cancer on either your mum or your dad’s side.
 You can inherit a faulty gene that increases your risk of developing ovarian cancer from your mother or your father.

 Ask for a second opinion